churchincanberra/churchincanberra.github.io/README.md

 ### Deployment on GitHub Pages

+This site is hosted on Github Pages for production, the deployment branch is `gh-pages`.

-This theme has been tested to work with Github Pages (and Github Project Pages).
-When using Github Pages you will need to update the `baseurl` in the `_config.yml` otherwise all the css, images and paths will be broken.
+When deploying, assure `baseurl` value in the `_config.yml` otherwise all the css, images and paths will be broken.

 For example the site <https://hosting.com/churchincanberra> would have `baseurl: "/churchincanberra/"`